 Pick fun paper for your lanterns.
 I recycled a pack of Chinese red envelopes with shiny gold foil, but any paper with a pattern on it will work just as well.
 Just make sure the paper is stiff enough to hold its shape once it’s folded into a lantern.

 If you get the kids involved, you’ll be able to create lanterns for an entire string of tree lights in less than an hour.
 From there, attach the lanterns to your lights with tape, step back with a mug of warm apple cider and enjoy the amazing light display you’ve created.

 Here’s how to make Chinese Christmas tree lanterns, step-by-step.
 The detailed tutorial with pictures and directions is at the bottom of the page.

-Can you share any expert tips from your experience making these Chinese lanterns?
-Want to ask a question before you try making them yourself?
+Your turn!
+Can you share any tips from your experience making these Chinese lanterns?
+Want to ask a question before making them yourself?
 I’d love to hear from you in the comments section below!

 Chinese Tree Lanterns

 Makes: 10 Lanterns | Prep Time: 5 Minutes | Project Time: 1 Hour

 10 Chinese red envelopes or 2 sheets red construction paper

 Start by gathering your materials.
 This project couldn’t be simpler — all you need are a handful of Chinese red envelopes, or red construction paper, plus a ruler, tape and scissors!